ClusterEA: Scalable Entity Alignment with Stochastic Training and Normalized Mini-batch Similarities: Conclusions

 \section{Conclusions}

-In this paper, we present \ClusterEA{} to align entities between large-scale knowledge graphs with stochastic training and normalized similarities. \ClusterEA{} contains three components, including stochastic training, \Sampling{}, and \Merging{}, to perform large-scale EA task based solely on structure information.
+We present \ClusterEA{} to align entities between large-scale knowledge graphs with stochastic training and normalized similarities. \ClusterEA{} contains three components, including stochastic training, \Sampling{}, and \Merging{}, to perform large-scale EA task based solely on structure information.
 We first train a large-scale Siamese GNN for EA in a stochastic fashion to produce entity embeddings.
-Next, we propose a novel \Sampling{} strategy for sampling highly overlapped mini-batches taking advantage of the trained embeddings.
-Finally, we present a \Merging{} process, which first normalizes local and global similarities, and then fuses them to obtain the final similarity matrix.
+Next, we propose a new \Sampling{} strategy for sampling highly overlapped mini-batches taking advantage of the trained embeddings.
+Finally, we present a \Merging{} process, which first normalizes local and global similarities and then fuses them to obtain the final similarity matrix.
 The whole process of \ClusterEA{} guarantees both high accuracy and comparable scalability.
 Considerable experimental results on EA benchmarks with different scales demonstrate that \ClusterEA{} significantly outperforms previous large-scale EA study.
-In the future, we would like to explore recently proposed dangling settings~\cite{NoMatch21} of EA on large scale datasets.
+In future, it is of interest to explore dangling settings~\cite{NoMatch21} of EA on large scale datasets.